WastedInside/DelfiMarkdownScraper/README.md

      ```

 3. **Use the GUI**:
-   - Use the "Browse" buttons to select the URLs file, configuration file, and save directory.
+   - Use the "Browse" buttons to select the URLs file and save directory.
+Configs are loaded from configs directory.
    - Click "Start Scraping" to begin the process.

 4. **View Output**: